fizalihsan/fizalihsan.github.io/source/technology/graphql.md

 * list element with functor item
 {:toc}

+> REST is an architectural style.
+GraphQL is a data query language + framework

 # Overview

 * With GraphQL, clients can obtain all of the data they need in one request.